Home

 It all starts with the American Petroleum Institute's (API) stamp of approval.
 This organization is responsible for dictating the voluntary standards called the Engine Oil Licensing and Certification System (EOLCS) adhered to by all the engine oil marketers.

-Any manufacturer of oil that meets the EOLCS specified requirements are authorized to use the API Engine Oil Quality Marks commonly referred to as the API Service Symbol "Donut" and the Certification Mark "Starburst".
+Any manufacturer of oil that meets the EOLCS specified motor oil reviews and requirements are authorized to use the API Engine Oil Quality Marks commonly referred to as the API Service Symbol "Donut" and the Certification Mark "Starburst".

 The white API Donut is divided into three parts: